 A Clean Home Still Can Have Bedbugs

 If you think that simply because you keep your home clean, it can't have bed bugs...think again.
 Infestations of bed bugs begin when the insects are carried in on a person's clothing or possessions.
 A hotel, a movie theater, a restaurant—or a friend's home—are all potential sources from which bed bugs can hitch a ride into your own home.
-It's true that piles of clothing or other unsanitary conditions can give the insects places to hide and breed once they arrive; but unlike some other pests, such as flies, cockroaches, and rodents, bedbugs are not attracted by food.
+It's true that piles of clothing or other messy conditions can give the insects places to hide and breed once they arrive; but unlike some other pests, such as flies, cockroaches, and rodents, bedbugs are not attracted by food.
 Keeping a meticulously clean house does not necessarily prevent an infestation.

 If, after friends have visited your home, you discover that they are dealing with a bed bug infestation, take precautions and inspect for any sign of bed bugs.
 These biting insects can be present in a home long before they announce their presence, so your friends may have delivered the bugs to your home without even realizing they were facing their own infestation.
 And the bed bugs you find today may have been there for months before you realize it—don't assume the most recent guests are the source of your infestation.

-To ensure safety when you have social parties, it's best to put guest coats and bags in a closet instead of on a bed—or to cover the bed with plastic sheeting that can be discarded outdoors, or a sheet that can be immediately laundered in hot water afterward.
+To ensure safety when you have social parties, it's best to put guest coats and bags in a closet instead of on a bed.
+Alternatively, cover the bed with plastic sheeting that can be discarded outdoors, or a sheet that can be immediately laundered in hot water afterward.